 - Documents are prepared which indicate the properties from which development rights are being severed and to which these rights are being transferred.

 - The County Auditor certifies the number of development rights available for transfer from the sending site.

 - Once a transfer has occurred, the R.M.C.
 Office must notify the County Auditor and the Building Codes Department.

 - When a building permit is issued for a receiving site project using transferred development rights, the Building Codes Department must notify the County Auditor so that the Auditor can update the TDR records.

 - When property rights are transferred from a sending site, that property indefinitely forfeits those development rights.

 As discussed above, to date, the County has only authorized TDR to be used in one zoning district, the Environmentally Sensitive District -Paris Mountain, or ESD-PM.
 The ESD-PM zone essentially allows limited single-family residential development at a baseline density of 1.1 dwelling units per acre.
 The ESD-PM zone reduced the previously-permitted maximum density for environmental reasons in general and, in particular, because of traffic constraints on Altamont Road.
 The zoning code states that properties can be removed from the restrictive ESD-PM zone if the owners can develop the property in a way that does not require access from Altamont Road.

 The receiving site developers are property owners with building sites that are appropriate to accommodate additional density.
 By using TDR, receiving site density can increase from 1.1 to 1.7 units per acre, a density bonus of 55 percent.
-In many instances, the transfers allow smaller view lots which can be sold at a lower price, making them more competitive in the market place.
+In many instances, the transfers allow smaller view lots that can be sold at a lower price, making them more competitive in the marketplace.
 The cost of buying development rights is compensated by the ability to create more lots for sale.